graciofilipe/iwoc/Answers.md

 One important thing to solve in the above process would be "how to assign an agent to a sign up?".
 Just like before we could use the fractional attribution model, or we could use a last-touch attribution model.

 Alternatively to the more sophisticated approach above, one could chose agent Blue which has the highest success rate.
 A reason why that might not be optimal, of course, is that the top 1000 calls do *not* have the same profile as a random draw of the previous calls and so there is no guarantee that on these leads Blue is still the best.

+Finally it's worth saying that maximising sign up probability might not be the goal (one might want to divide work, or prioritise speed, etc)